Check out our dog food comparison chart to see how your dog food stacks up against some of the leading pet food brands?

 Europe, Canada, and the United States have high standards when it comes to food processing - and pet food processing recently is being watched more closely.
 Whenever possible, choose pet food brands that source their materials from regions in these areas (or a trusted source close to your location).

-As Canadians, we are a bit biased towards Canadian sourced ingredients, which is why we chose to highlight brands that source their ingredients from Canada.
+As Canadians, we are a bit biased towards Canadian sourced ingredients, which is why we chose to highlight brands that source their ingredients from Canada from dog treats to wet food and everthing in-between.